cvlab-stonybrook/DM-Count/README.md

 4. Test

 ```
-python test.py --model-path <path of the model to be evaluated> --data-path <directory for the dataset> --dataset <dataset name: qnrf, nwpu or sh>
+python test.py --model-path <path of the model to be evaluated> --data-path <directory for the dataset> --dataset <dataset name: qnrf, sha, shb or nwpu>
 ```

 ## Pretrained models